General import operation

 - Unit 2 name: "An extra unit can be added if there is a difference between how the product is used in the kitchen, and how it is packaged by the supplier.
 Choose its name, for instance ""pack"", ""box"", etc."

-- Unit 2 quantity: The unit is related to a quantity and a reference unit.
-For instance a piece of 2kg.
-Then the quantity is 2 and the reference is kg.
+- Unit 2 quantity: The unit is related to a standard unit of quantity and weight or volume.
+For instance a package has 100 pieces.
+Then the quantity is 100 and the reference is "package".

-- Unit 2 reference: The unit is related to a quantity and a reference unit.
-For instance a piece of 2kg.
-Then the quantity is 2 and the reference is kg.
+- Unit 2 reference: The unit is related to a standard unit of quantity and weight or volume.
+For instance a package has 100 pieces.
+Then the reference unit is "piece".

 Purchase information is used to reference and create a supplier.